What is personal liability coverage?

 How much personal liability coverage do I need?

-The standard personal liability coverage limit on a homeowners policy is $100,000.
-Some experts recommend bumping that coverage up to at least $300,000.
-You might need more coverage if you have a lot of assets to protect or out-of-the-ordinary risks, and Hammersand recommends a higher limit to everyone.
+You need enough liability coverage to protect all of your assets from a lawsuit.
+The standard personal liability coverage limit on a homeowners policy is $100,000, but experts recommend raising it to at least $300,000.
+You might need more coverage if you have a lot of assets to protect or out-of-the-ordinary risks.

 "The average person should have at least $500,000 of personal liability on their home, condo, or renters policy.
 It’s relatively inexpensive to raise this limit from the standard $100,000," Hammersand says.